 - 1. Professor(s) solicits project proposals from business and industry partners (i.e., client companies). - 2.
 Client companies provide Project Proposals on a Project Requisition Form. - 3.
 Professor confirms the acceptance of the project with the client and outlines the project management process for the semester with the client. - 4.
 Professor assigns a student Project Team to each selected project. - 5.
-Teams select a Project Team Leader and Project Recorder. - 6.
-Teams are required to maintain a file (e.g., binder) of all project documentation.
+A Project Team Leader is selected for each project and Project Recorder if required.

+- 6. Teams are required to maintain a file (Electronic file in Canvas) of all project documentation.
 This is critical for supporting any future issues and for certification (if needed). - 7.
 Students must sign a Rutgers confidentiality form (and maybe also a non-disclosure agreement with the client). - 8.
 Students complete a Project Requirements Document with agreed upon deliverables, which must be signed and approved by both the client and the student project team. - 9.
 A standard Change Form must be completed and signed by all parties for any significant change to the project scope or deliverables after the Project Requirements Document has been signed off. - 10.
-Teams conduct weekly conference calls (or site visits) with the client representative(s). - Student teams are to organize and lead these weekly calls. - Must have an agenda and must issue meeting summary notes and/or action items. - 11.
-Teams complete a standard Weekly Status Report. - Copies are distributed to team members, client, and professor, and included in the project document file. - 12.
+Teams conduct weekly conference calls (or site visits) with the client representative(s). - Student teams are to organize and lead these weekly calls. - Must use an agenda form and must issue meeting summary notes and/or action items. - 11.
+Teams complete standard Weekly Status Report. - Copies are distributed to team members, client, and professor, and included in the project document file. - 12.
 Teams work on the project deliverables throughout the semester. - 13.
 Teams deliver a Midterm Project Review and a Final Project Review in class to professor and fellow students for feedback prior to the formal presentation to the client. - 14.
 Teams deliver a final report and a formal presentation (face-to-face if possible) to the client (at the client's location if possible).